Before we consider partnering on a project, let’s try to determine whether or not we’re a good fit.

 Yes, I do have a substantial network of writers, editors, and reporters, but the reality is that they have an audience to answer to, and they are not going to publish something unless it completely makes sense for their publication at that specific time.

-As such, I typically take a slightly different tack when it comes to press outreach.
-Instead of positioning you as the story, I like to position you as the expert.
+As such, I typically suggest a slightly different tack when it comes to press outreach.
+Instead of positioning you as the story, try to position yourself as the expert.

 With Pour My Party, for example, I built a startup small business that creates liquor tastings at weddings.
 When reaching out to wedding blogs, I’d position myself as a spirits expert who they could use as a source for quotes around liquor at weddings.
 When reaching out to small business/entrepreneur blogs, I’d position myself as an expert in the wedding and spirits space, etc.